 The most common error when creating a sweep is to make the profile too big for the path.
 If the profile self-intersects as it travels along the path, you will get an error message.
 Try making the profile smaller to create a successful sweep.
+Sweeps are useful for creating gutters, railings, piping, and lighting fixtures.

 Our final shape will be a BLEND or LOFT.
 A blend is created using two or more open or closed sketches.
-Each sketch must be placed on a different reference plane or level.
+Each sketch must be placed on a different reference plane or level